Sign in

 Disadvantages

-• Cannot be used for vertical gas flow.
+• Infeasible for vertical gas flow applications.

 Baffle-Type